10 Financial Assistance Programs for Seniors

 Turbo Takeaways

-As of January 2025, the average Social Security benefit is $1,979, which is often the largest or only source of income for those who have retired.
-With increasing health care costs and rising costs of groceries, it’s often difficult for retirees to make ends meet.
+Often the largest source of income for many senior citizens, the average monthly Social Security benefit is just under $2,000.
+With increasing costs for essentials like health care and groceries, it’s often difficult for retirees to make ends meet.

-Fortunately, the federal government and nonprofit organizations offer financial assistance for seniors that help ease the burden of food, healthcare, utilities, and housing costs.
+Fortunately, the federal government and nonprofit organizations offer financial assistance programs for seniors that help ease the burden of food, healthcare, utilities, and housing.

-This article offers a comprehensive list of all programs currently available for senior citizens, helping them access nutritious food, financial relief, and essential resources.
+This article offers a comprehensive list of all the programs currently available for senior citizens.

 10 Senior Citizen and Elderly Assistance Programs